 HR has sent out directives to departments to this effect and assured the union that everyone's contract and labour rights will be respected.
 If you hear anything from your professor or your department about cutting your pay, or notice a decrease in your paystubs on Minerva, do let us know as soon as possible and we will work to fix the situation.

-McGill is back to in-person exams in the Fall 2021 semester.
-Some exams will still take place remotely.
+McGill is back to in-person exams in the Fall 2022 semester.
+Some exams might still take place remotely.

 There is no binding agreement for a minimum shift or hour allocation in the Invigilator Collective Agreement.
 In practice, you can be hired in a semester without being scheduled to work a shift.